 What is RE@NTU?

 NTU has a long and proud tradition in offering a distinctive residential life.
 Since 1988 when the first 3 Halls of Residence were built (during NTI days), our students have enjoyed campus life, organising and participating in a full spectrum of hall events and activities.
-By 2018, it is expected that we will have some 14,000 undergraduate students living on campus, comprising a significant proportion of the NTU student population.
+In 2018, there were some 14,000 undergraduate students living on campus, comprising a significant proportion of the NTU student population.